 Move this whole section up, swapping places with the section above it.

 The university offers several competitive teaching assistantships each year.
 Although all of our doctoral students are funded on teaching assistantships as instructors for English courses, the opportunity to assist faculty in a complementary discipline helps students gain valuable interdisciplinary experience.
 IGTAs assist a faculty member in another department with their undergraduate courses.
 Participating departments may include but are not limited to: Women & Gender Studies, Political Science, Philosophy and Anthropology.
-IGTA's receive the same stipend and benefits are English teaching assistants.
+IGTA's receive the same stipend and benefits as English teaching assistants.
 Calls for applications go out each spring semester.

 Mali Collins-White and Brandi Locke (front) used Professional Development Funding from AAPHI in 2018 to travel to the Schomburg Center for Research in Black Culture in NYC, where they worked under the direction of Prof. Helton.
 Pictured: the challenges (and fun) of digging through old card catalog files.